Along with neighbouring Shinjuku, fulfilling your dreams of hyper-urban Tokyo comes easily as you dig into the best things to do in Shibuya.

 Battle the crowds at Shibuya Crossing

 There’s no better way of introducing one of Tokyo’s top areas than Shibuya Crossing.
-Rumoured to be the world’s busiest intersection (and, so far, I’ve seen little evidence in any other megacities to refute it), Shibuya Crossing, also known as Scramble Crossing for obvious reasons, is quite a sight during Tokyo rush hour.
+Rumoured to be the world’s busiest intersection (and, so far, I’ve seen little evidence in any other megacities to refute it), Shibuya Crossing, also known as Scramble Crossing for obvious reasons, is quite a sight during Tokyo rush hour and one of the best places to visit in Shibuya.

 Step into Tokyo’s past at Nonbei Yokocho